Contingency (evolutionary biology): Implications in the Origin of Life and Extraterrestrial Life Detection

-The paper Alternative Pathways in Astrobiology: Reviewing and Synthesizing Contingency and Non-Biomolecular Origins of Terrestrial and Extraterrestrial Life extends Gould' contingency concept to the origins of lifeAbiogenesis, proposing that non-biomolecular chemistry may have played a significant role in the emergence of life on Earth.
+The 2024 paper "Alternative Pathways in Astrobiology" extends Gould' contingency concept to the origins of life, proposing that non-biomolecular chemistry may have played a significant role in the emergence of life on Earth.
 The authors argue that prebiotic environments likely contained a diverse array of non-biomolecular compounds that could have contributed to the formation of life.
 This challenges the traditional view that life must arise solely from biomolecules, such as proteins and nucleic acids, and suggests that life's origins may be more complex and varied.

 The paper also addresses the "N = 1 problem," which refers to the limitation of basing all theories of life on a single example—life on Earth.
 This terrestrial bias could hinder the search for extraterrestrial life by assuming that alien life must conform to Earth-like biochemical frameworks.
 The authors propose a model that incorporates both deterministic and contingent processes, suggesting a spectrum of possibilities for how life could arise under different environmental conditions.
 This broader understanding of the origins of life, which includes both biomolecular and non-biomolecular pathways, has significant implications for astrobiology and the detection of extraterrestrial biosignatures.